 The AstraZeneca vaccine has been thoroughly assessed for safety by Medsafe.
 Medsafe only grants approval for using a vaccine in Aotearoa once it’s satisfied the international evidence shows benefits outweigh the risks.
 There have been no shortcuts taken in granting approval.
 The AstraZeneca vaccine has been used successfully by millions worldwide.

 - non-replicating modified adenovirus viral vector encoding the SARS-CoV-2 spike protein

 - L-histidine hydrochloride monohydrate

 - magnesium chloride hexahydrate

 - polysorbate 80

 - disodium edetate dihydrate (EDTA)

 How to get the AstraZeneca vaccine

-From 26 November you can book an appointment at www.BookMyVaccine.nz to get the AstraZeneca vaccine.
+You can book an appointment at www.BookMyVaccine.nz to get the AstraZeneca vaccine.

 If you select AstraZeneca, Book my Vaccine will show a list of vaccination clinics where AstraZeneca is available.
 Not all clinics are delivering AstraZeneca because Pfizer is the main vaccine we are using in New Zealand.